-Graduation Requirement - Sophomore Health and Wellness is an introduction to basic personal health and wellness, obtaining accurate health related information, developing lifelong positive attitudes and behaviors, and making wise decisions related to their personal health.
-Throughout this course, students will engage in learning with personal and physical health; mental, emotional, and social health; alcohol, tobacco, and other drugs; growth, development, and sexual health.
-Students will have a focus on the acceptance of personal responsibility for lifelong health, respect for and promotion of the health of others, an understanding of the process of growth and development, and informed use of health-related information, products, and services.
+Health 10 is a graduation required course in which students will engage in learning with their personal health through three dimensions of health (physical health, mental & emotional, and social health).
+Students will experience the opportunity to take personal responsibility for lifelong health, establish a respect for and the promotion of the health of others, gain an understanding of the growth and development process, and learn how to make informed use of health-related information, products, and services.